eclipse-ibeji/freyja/docs/quickstart.md

 This example uses the in-memory mock adapters to emulate the behavior of external components from entirely within the memory of the Freyja application.
 This example does not require any other services to be configured or running in order to function properly, and there will be no external API calls made by the Freyja core components.

-This example is good when you want to get started with minimal effort or configuration and do not need precise control over how the mocked interfaces behave during runtime.
+This example is ideal for getting started with minimal effort or configuration.
+However, it does not offer precise control over how the mocked interfaces behave during runtime.
 This example is most commonly used for testing scenarios.

 To run this sample, run the following command: